sjalq/mcp-neo4j/servers/mcp-neo4j-cypher/README.md

    - Execute Cypher read queries to read data from the database
    - Input:
      - `query` (string): The Cypher query to execute
+     - `params` (dictionary, optional): Parameters to pass to the Cypher query
-   - Returns: Query results as array of objects
+   - Returns: Query results as JSON serialized array of objects

 - `write-neo4j-cypher`
    - Execute updating Cypher queries
    - Input:
      - `query` (string): The Cypher update query
+     - `params` (dictionary, optional): Parameters to pass to the Cypher query
-   - Returns: A result summary counter with `{ nodes_updated: number, relationships_created: number, ... }`
+   - Returns: A JSON serialized result summary counter with `{ nodes_updated: number, relationships_created: number, ... }`

 #### 🕸️ Schema Tools
 - `get-neo4j-schema`
    - Get a list of all nodes types in the graph database, their attributes with name, type and relationships to other node types
    - No input required
-   - Returns: List of node label with two dictionaries one for attributes and one for relationships
+   - Returns: JSON serialized list of node labels with two dictionaries: one for attributes and one for relationships

 ## 🔧 Usage with Claude Desktop